 Budgeting for a Road Trip Part 1: Food

-One of the easiest ways to cut costs when you are on road trip is to stick to your normal eating habits.
-That doesn’t mean we never eat out, we just try to emphasize buying whole foods from grocery stores or farmers markets as much possible.
+One of the easiest ways to cut costs when you are on a road trip is to stick to your normal eating habits.
+That doesn’t mean we never eat out, we just try to emphasize buying whole foods from grocery stores or farmers markets as much as possible.
 When we head out on a road trip, Trader Joe’s is always our first stop.
 Knowing how much to buy and be able to store is an art that has taken us a while to master.

 Produce- We love to eat a lot of produce, but that takes up very valuable space in our tiny fridge.
-We typically only buy enough veggies for the first few days and then try to buy produce along the way or use a cooler to keep extra produce cool if we will be “off grid” for longer than that.
+We typically only buy enough veggies for the first few days and then try to buy produce along the way or use a cooler to keep extra produce cool if we will be “off-grid” for longer than that.
 When we went through Colorado, we’d often find huge bags of locally grown spinach and greens for sale at the gas stations.

-Meat- We stock up on as much meat as our freezer can hold and buy meats that take up less space such as 1 pound packs of ground beef instead of roasts, and chicken breasts instead of a whole chicken.
+Meat- We stock up on as much meat as our freezer can hold and buy meats that take up less space such as 1-pound packs of ground beef instead of roasts, and chicken breasts instead of a whole chicken.

 Baking- What saves us the most though is having a lot of baking supplies (rice flour, almond flour, dates, chocolate chips, applesauce, almond milk, raw turbinado sugar, honey, and flax meal, which can be used to substitute for eggs and takes up much less space) stored in the pantry since we have a propane oven.
 I also keep a stick of butter saved in the freezer, this helps when I run low on supplies.
-There have been many times when we have run out of the majority of our food and I rely on baking high protein cookies or breads to get us through the last day or two.
+There have been many times when we have run out of the majority of our food and I rely on baking high-protein cookies or breads to get us through the last day or two.

 We save a lot of money by only occasionally going out for drinks.
 We buy beer and wine ahead of time so that it’s less tempting to go out for a drink when we are tired and thirsty after a long day hiking or climbing.